Shutterstock / By Baanrukbua

 If the bumps and gaps are too pronounced, however, you’d need to fix that before installing the artificial grass.
 Here is how to prepare uneven concrete or paving for artificial grass laying:

 - Use a layer of sharp sand and level it – you need to compact the sand first, which is best done with a vibrating plate compactor.
 After that, you need to manually level it.
 Don’t forget to leave spacing around the perimeter where you will later apply adhesive.
 The glue is usually waterproof which will keep rain away from washing off any sand.

 - Use a self-levelling compound – this is a type of cement that is especially used in levelling concrete.
 It’s used prior to installations of different types of flooring as they all require a flat surface.
 Follow the manufacturer’s instructions and you won’t have any issues applying it.

 Issues around real turf and shallow soil

-If you really can’t agree on removing the concrete and insist on laying real grass, then you won’t have it easy.
-Real turf will need a minimum soil layer of 25 cm.
+If you really can’t agree on removing the concrete and insist on using real grass, then you won’t have it easy.
+Real turf over a concrete foundation will need a minimum soil layer of 25 cm.
 You should choose a shallow-rooted species as well.
 The roots need to find their nutrients and water deep down in the soil.
 Even then you’d need to drill holes in the cement base (every foot or so) to improve the drainage.
 If the patch doesn’t drain well the water will prevent oxygen from entering the soil and your turf will die out real quick.
 Apart from that, you’d have to water it profusely (every day) during warm summer days.
 The water will evaporate very quickly in such a shallow patch of soil.
 A fertiliser should also be used as the grass won’t be able to feed off the soil’s nutrients.

 Do leave a comment below if you feel you need more answers!